 A good retrofit plan bundles upgrades into three steps to improve your home’s energy efficiency.
 Depending on the age of your home or past upgrades, your starting place on the pathway may vary.

-Generally, planning and completing these steps in the recommended order maximizes the efficiency and impact of your retrofit.
+Generally, planning and completing these steps in the recommended order maximizes the efficiency, impact, and cost of your retrofit journey.

 For instance, if a retrofit plan leaves out the insulation and other building envelope upgrades identified in Step One, and your home is losing a lot of heat, a new heat pump or furnace will need to be larger and use more energy to compensate for that extra heat loss.
 That’s a more expensive option to buy and operate over the long run!